THE LOST ART OF DREAMING

 And above all: DREAMING IS YOUR BIRTHRIGHT.

-All of these activities will be launched online: make sure you join our email list to get news and announcements.
+All performances, tours, and online activities will be announced online: make sure you join our email list to get news and announcements.

 THE LOST ART OF DREAMING has been commissioned by American Dance Festival, Dance Place (Washington DC), 7 Stages (Atlanta GA), Velocity Dance Center (Seattle WA), Queer Cultural Center (San Francisco CA), and Yerba Buena Gardens Festival; and developed through residencies with the National Choreography Center in Akron (Akron OH) and Z Space (San Francisco CA).